Fish aggregating devices

 Artificial reef units

-It is expected that snapper will be a key species attracted to both reefs though it may take a few years before they are fully colonised by fish and invertebrates.
+It is expected that snapper will be a key species attracted to both reefs though it may be several years before they are fully colonised by fish and invertebrates.

 Locations